TalicZealot/SotnRandoTools/.github/ISSUE_TEMPLATE/bug_report.md

 Please use this template for any bugs or problems you encounter using the tools and label the issue appropriately.
 Fill as many of the fields listed below as possible.

 # Error:
 If an error popped up paste a screenshot of it or the error message.
+Please remember to search for similar issues before writing anything, including in closed issues!

 # Bug description:
 Provide information relevant to the bug.
 The more information provided, the